keldefrawy/keldefrawy.github.io/_rd_articles/academia-not-missing-laboratory.md

 published: true
 dek: Universities are indispensable to basic research and scientific training.
 Their grant, publication, labor, and overhead systems still cannot substitute for an institution that owns durable capability from question through deployment.
 date: 2026-07-23
-updated: 2026-07-23
+updated: 2026-07-25
-version: "0.1"
+version: "0.2"
-version_sequence: 1
+version_sequence: 2
-revision_summary: Private working draft; not a public version
+revision_summary: Added a current federal indirect-cost status, a total-cost decomposition, the residual-owner problem, AI-era incentive effects, and explicit falsifiers without removing the original draft.
-reading_time: 20
+reading_time: 29
 central_claim: The academic research system is optimized to fund projects, publish knowledge, and train people; it underfunds the stable technical teams, shared infrastructure, negative-result memory, and transition ownership needed to function as a complete long-horizon R&D institution.
 claim_status: Provisional; national expenditure and cost rules are documented, while incentive effects vary by field and institution
 hero_image: /assets/images/rd-ratchet/articles/article-07-academia-not-laboratory.webp